Ivo-Evans/FAC-application-website/readme.md

 ## The image slider ##

 ### The story of my image slider, told in commits ###
-The story of my image slider is a **trilogy**.
+...is a trilogy.

 First, I tried to make an ambitious, CSS heavy image slider in the main repo.
 The idea was to get a strip of differently sized images, pad each one so that it was the width of the page if and only if necessary, and then pull them from left to right along the page by the same distance.
-However, at the time, I didn't know enough CSS, and I soon found myself wading through code that I no longer really understood, poking things and hoping everything would sort itself out.
+However, at the time, I didn't know enough CSS, and I soon found myself wading through code that I no longer really understood, poking things and hoping the system would magically become fixed.

 So I went back to the drawing board, and developed a simpler carousel that switched images from display: none to display: block.
 I made it in a separate repo, because I didn't want to pollute my commit history with another attempt, and I didn't know how to branch at that point.
 When it became clear that it was working, I copied it into the main repo, and continued to refine it.